JoergR75/FLUX-text-to-image-ROCm/Gradio-Web-Agent/README.md

-# FLUX Radio Web Agent
+# FLUX - Gradio Web Agent

 A lightweight **Gradio-based web interface** for running the **FLUX text-to-image model** on AMD ROCm and CUDA systems.
 This project provides an easy-to-use web UI to generate AI images from text prompts, monitor VRAM usage, and optionally share the interface online.